thanos-io/thanos/docs/components/rule.md

                                  stripped prefix value in X-Forwarded-Prefix
                                  header.
 This allows thanos UI to be served on a sub-path.
-      --log.request.decision=LogFinishCall
+      --log.request.decision=    Deprecation Warning - This flag would be soon deprecated, and replaced with
-                                 Request Logging for logging the start and end of requests.
-LogFinishCall is enabled by
+                                 `request.logging`.
+Request Logging for logging
+                                 the start and end of requests.
+By default this flag is disabled.
+LogFinishCall: Logs the
-                                 default.
-LogFinishCall : Logs the finish call of the requests.
-LogStartAndFinishCall : Logs
+                                 finish call of the requests.
-                                 the start and finish call of the requests.
+                                 LogStartAndFinishCall: Logs the start and
-                                 NoLogCall : Disable request logging.
+                                 finish call of the requests.
+NoLogCall: Disable request logging.
       --objstore.config-file=<file-path>
                                  Path to YAML file that contains object store configuration.
 See format details: